madetech/learn/core-skills/react/README.md

     - Without any state
     - Which changes state in response to an onClick event
     - Which makes use of `useState()` within a functional component
+    - Which overloads life cycle methods within a class component
     - Which has been styled without the use of global styles
     - A component which renders differently based on the following prop types being passed in:
       - A boolean